spotadev/next-id-github-wallet/README.md

 Next.id has API which allow you to associate social medial handles with a Decentralised ID (DID).

-This is example code showing how to associate a twitter X social media handle with a next.id DID.
+This is example code showing how to associate a github social media handle with a next.id DID.

 Note next.id calls your DID an avatar.